-Multidisciplinary Inclusion Action Team (MIAT)/Special Needs Accommodation Process (SNAP): The Multidisciplinary Inclusion Action Team/Special Needs Accommodation Process is a multidisciplinary group that explores installation child care and youth supervision options for children who have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
+Multidisciplinary Inclusion Action Team (MIAT): The Multidisciplinary Inclusion Action Team/Special Needs Accommodation Process is a multidisciplinary group that explores installation child care and youth supervision options for children who have been diagnosed with life-threatening conditions, functional limitations or behavioral/psychological conditions.
 The team determines child care and youth supervision placement and considers feasibility of program accommodations and availability of services to support child/youth needs.
-Parent participation is crucial to the success of the MIAT/SNAP.
+Parent participation is crucial to the success of the Multidisciplinary IAT.
 Every effort is made to accommodate children/youth with special needs.

-Special Diet: Children/youth with life threatening food allergies or special dietary needs must provide a statement from their health care provider specifying (1) which foods the child cannot consume, (2) the resulting allergic reaction if ingested, and (3) if applicable, any allowable food substitutions.
+Special Diet: Children/youth with life threatening food allergies or special dietary needs must complete a Special Diet statement (SDS) from their health care provider specifying (1) which foods the child cannot consume, (2) the resulting allergic reaction if ingested, and (3) if applicable, any allowable food substitutions. \Parents are to adhere to SDS recommendation as it applies to foods that are to be omitted.
 Children/youth may not be eligible for services without appropriate documentation.
-Children/youth who have special diets due to religious reasons must have a representative from their religious institution provide a statement specifying which foods should be eliminated as well as allowable substitutions.
+Children/youth who have special diets due to religious reasons must have a representative from their religious institutions.
+Food preferences are not an appropriate use of the SDS form and cannot be accommodated in CYS programs.
 For more information, please contact Parent Central Services.